 There are situations where more than one party may be potentially responsible for a car crash and resulting passenger injuries.
 There are also situations where the injured passenger may have been partially responsible for example if they failed to use the appropriate seat belt/restraints which led to more serious injuries.
 In this situation the courts will use “contributory negligence” to reduce any compensation paid by other negligent parties.

 While the type and severity of injury received by passengers in a car accident like whiplash can vary enormously, there are a number of more common injuries.
 In relation to compensation, general damages are awarded as a reflection of pain and suffering and life changing injuries received by the claimant.
 Special damages involve financial redress for lost income and expenses associated with the injuries received.

 The average injury settlement for car crash accidents relating to general damages that a car passenger might receive can be viewed using our compensation calculator.

 Proving Fault For Injuries To A Passenger In A Car Accident

 If you’ve been injured as a passenger in a car accident and are looking to claim compensation, proving who’s at fault for your injuries is important.

 It is imperative that medical attention is sought as soon as possible to ensure there are no complications.
 Issues such as concussion tend to be commonplace in car accidents but very often the symptoms of concussion may not be apparent until hours or days later.
+The same with passenger in car accident whiplash where the symptoms of whiplash injury often appear hours or days after the car accident.
 Receiving medical attention also ensures that your medical records are updated with details of the car accident, injuries and any treatment.
 These can be used in a court of law when pursuing compensation.

 It is vital to gather as much evidence as possible to prove negligence for a car accident such as: